booch/presentations/proposals/Strange Loop/2016/How to Conference.md

   - Purposely join different groups
   - If you can, try NOT to stick with people you know the whole time
   - Ask random people if you can tag along with them for dinner
+  - This is pretty hard and awkward. :)
   - Helena had a great line once: "you look like some people I don't know yet"
+  - I'm not sure I could pull that off as a guy in this day and age.

 - ???
   - Talk to speakers after their talks